sc-idevops/twitchwiki/whiskeyding0.md

 ## Redeems
 Whiskey's channel makes heavy use of channel points (called cheddar) and redeems.
 His 3D model responds to many of his redeems including:
 - Throw bananas at Whiskey (100pts)
-- annoy whiskey with confetti (100pts)
+- Annoy whiskey with confetti (100pts)
 - Tornado, which whiskey runs away from before getting sucked into it, spun around, and thrown violently against the screen (1000pts)
 - "SOAP" this redeem will challenge whiskey to go for 5 minutes without uttering a curse word.
 If he fails the soap challenge, he has to gift a tier 1 gift subscription to a random viewer of the channel.
 - "Display Profile Picture"(1,000,000pts) should a chat member earn enough points to redeem this, they will have their profile picture featured on whiskey's just chatting scene for all to see!